Secret Fishing Tricks, Tips and Hacks You’ll Wish You’d Known Sooner

 Here a few fishing secrets for bass:

-- Hang on to shredded lure worms, bass are lazy and will go for injured prey or in this case a bad looking lure
+- Hang on to shredded lure worms, bass is lazy and will go for injured prey or in this case a bad looking lure.

 Here are a few more secrets.
 Fishing secrets for Catfish:

-- Catfish are not only bottom dwellers, they hunt everywhere, so fish everywhere for them
+- Catfish are not only bottom dwellers, but they also hunt everywhere, so fish everywhere for them.

 Now you have all the tips, secrets and hacks you need to thanks to this article, get out there and try them out and improve your results!